Watch the Latest Lessons

 Meet Your Coach

-Discover your English potential with Billie, your online pronunciation coach.
+Discover your English potential with Billie, your online accent reduction coach and English teacher.
 Master sounds, stress and intonation, and speak with confidence and fluency.

-Our personalised classes prioritise reducing native accents for crystal-clear communication.
-Join our diverse clientele and experience expert guidance tailored to your individual needs.
+Our personalised classes focus on minimising native accents to ensure crystal-clear communication.
+Join our diverse clientele and benefit from expert guidance tailored to your individual needs, helping you become a confident English communicator and excel in your work and beyond.

 Sign up to receive the latest lesson!